zaiisao/Documentation/en/cloud-recording/cloud_recording_composite_mode.md

 title: Composite Recording
 description:
 platform: All Platforms
-updatedAt: Thu Dec 12 2019 10:21:44 GMT+0800 (CST)
+updatedAt: Mon Dec 16 2019 01:17:04 GMT+0800 (CST)
 ---
 # Composite Recording
 ## Overview

 Agora Cloud Recording supports two recording modes:

-- Individual recording mode: Records the audio and video of each UID or each specified UID in a channel separately.
+- Individual recording mode: Records the audio and video of each UID or the specified UID in a channel separately.
-- Composite recording mode: Records the audio and video of all or specified UIDs in a channel together.
+- Composite recording mode: Records the audio and video of all or the specified UIDs in a channel together.

 This article explains how to record a call in composite recording mode by using the RESTful API.